PREreview/rapid-prereview/README.md

-**NOTE: this project is under very active development and is not currently accepting contributions.** Thanks for taking an interest 😊.
+**NOTE: this project is under very active development and is not currently accepting contributions.** Thanks for taking an interest.
 Feel free to star/watch the repo and we'll remove this notice once we have processes and documentation in place to allow people to collaborate productively.